What Is a Landlord Required to Do With Belongings of a Tenant If the Tenant Died?

 When a Sole Tenant of a Rental Unit Dies the Tenancy Terminates 30 Days Later Regardless of Lease Terms.
 If a Spouse Was Residing With the Deceased Tenant Then the Spouse Has 30 Days to Choose to Assume and Continue the Tenancy Arrangement.
 Property of the Deceased Must Be Preserved For 30 Days.

-A Helpful Guide On How to Determine the Rights and Duties and Responsibilities of a Landlord Following Death of a Tenant
+Understanding the Rights and Duties of a Landlord Following Death of a Tenant Including Responsibility For Belongings

 91 (1) If a tenant of a rental unit dies and there are no other tenants of the rental unit, the tenancy shall be deemed to be terminated 30 days after the death of the tenant.